zb-specific extensions¶

 - fetchurl{url, hash[, name][, executable]}¶

-takes a table as its sole argument with the following fields:- Parameters:
+fetchurlreturns a derivation that downloads a URL.fetchurltakes a table as its sole argument with the following fields:- Parameters:

 url (

-) – The URL to download.hash (
+string) – The URL to download.hash (

-) – A hash string of the file’s content.name (
+string) – A hash string of the file’s content.name (

-) – The name to use for the store object (excluding the digest).
-If omitted, then the last path component of theurl
+string) – The name to use for the store object (excluding the digest).
+If omitted, then the last path component of theurlis used as the name.executable (

-) – Whether the file should be marked as executable.
-If true, then the NAR serialization is used to compute thehash
+boolean) – Whether the file should be marked as executable.
+If true, then the NAR serialization is used to compute thehashinstead of the file content.

 - Return type: